Walfred-MA/Ctyper/readme.md

 <!-- ABOUT THE PROJECT -->
 # About ctyper

-Ctype is a command line tool to perform copy number sensitive versatile genotyping for NGS (Next-Generation Sequencing) data using pangenome database.
-It is designed to work on complex CNV (copy number variation) genes, but can also work as genotyping, local phasing or SV-calling tools for other genes.
+Ctyper is a versatile genotyping tool designed for copy number-sensitive analysis of NGS (Next-Generation Sequencing) data using a pangenome database.
+It excels at genotyping complex CNV (copy number variation) and highly polymorphic genes, but can also be used for standard genotyping, local phasing, and structural variant (SV) calling across other genes.

-The results will be represented as pangenome alleles, which is defined as genic segments with locally phased variants that are combinatorially heritable mostly range in 15-50 kb, about the size of "Haplotype blocks" or "LD-blocks".
-The pangenome alleles are further classified as allele-types among populations, which are highly similar subgroups, and can be used to represent complex genetic variations such as structrual variations, gene conversion, duplication, translocation and etc.

-Ctyper is highly efficient, accurate and visualizable, thus allows high resolution large cohort association studies on complex CNV genes as well as complex genetic variations.
+Ctyper enables rapid genotyping of target genes with state-of-the-art accuracy, often completing each target in seconds, and is fully scalable for biobank-level analyses.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>